gm2552/hungryman/doc/TAPDeployment.md

 ## Prerequisites

-These instructions assume that you have a TAP iterate cluster (or some variant similar to an iterate cluster) up and running with the following packages installed and [kubectl](https://kubernetes.io/docs/tasks/tools/) and the Tanzu CLI installed and configured to access your TAP cluster:
+These instructions assume that you have a TAP 1.2.x or greater iterate cluster (or some variant similar to an iterate cluster) up and running with the following packages installed and [kubectl](https://kubernetes.io/docs/tasks/tools/) and the Tanzu CLI installed and configured to access your TAP cluster:

 * Tanzu TAP GUI
 * Tanzu Build Services